xdoko01/Pygame-Console/README.md

 ![screenshot](docs/11_dynamic_text_config.png)

-## Changing console layout/configuration
+## Changing Console Layout/Configuration
-A mentioned in the list of features, console enables heavy configuration.
+As mentioned in the list of features, console enables heavy configuration.
 I suggest you to see example console configs in the `examples/configs` directory and get inspiration from 6 configurations that are predifined there - one for truetype font and one for bitmap font.
 Below you can see the pictures of those configurations in the game.

 ### Sample Layout 1